kitspace/awesome-electronics/README.md

 ## Video Shows and Tutorials
-- [EEVblog](https://www.youtube.com/user/EEVblog) is one of the earliest and most successful YouTube channels where Dave Jones does Teardowns, tutorials and more.
+- [EEVblog](https://www.youtube.com/user/EEVblog) - One of the earliest and most successful YouTube channels where Dave Jones does Teardowns, tutorials and more.
-- [ElectroBOOM](https://www.youtube.com/user/msadaghd) is a YouTube channel that debunks and explains EE topics with a lot of comedy thrown in.
+- [ElectroBOOM](https://www.youtube.com/user/msadaghd) - A YouTube channel that debunks and explains EE topics with a lot of comedy thrown in.
-- [Micah Scott](https://www.youtube.com/user/micahjd) makes video logs of reverse engineering and re-purposing consumer electronics hardware in creative ways.
+- [Micah Scott](https://www.youtube.com/user/micahjd) - Video logs of reverse engineering and re-purposing consumer electronics hardware in creative ways.
-- [Afrotechmods](https://www.youtube.com/user/afrotechmods) makes tutorials on electronics projects, often suitable for beginners as well.
+- [Afrotechmods](https://www.youtube.com/user/afrotechmods) - Tutorials on electronics projects, often suitable for beginners as well.
-- [The Signal Path](https://www.youtube.com/user/TheSignalPathBlog) does very in depth teardowns, repairs and reviews of lab equipment and prototyping products.
+- [The Signal Path](https://www.youtube.com/user/TheSignalPathBlog) - Very in depth teardowns, repairs and reviews of lab equipment and prototyping products.